 The directory entry array is an array of directory entries that are grouped into a directory sector.
-Each storage object or stream object within a compound file (2) is represented by a single directory entry.
+Each storage object or stream object within a compound file is represented by a single directory entry.
 The space for the directory sectors that are holding the array is allocated from the FAT.

-The valid values for a stream ID--used in the Child ID, Right Sibling ID, and Left Sibling ID fields-are 0 through MAXREGSID (0xFFFFFFA).
+The valid values for a stream ID, which are used in the Child ID, Right Sibling ID, and Left Sibling ID fields, are 0 through MAXREGSID (0xFFFFFFFA).
 The special value NOSTREAM (0xFFFFFFFF) is used as a terminator.

-Stream ID name Integer value Description REGSID 0x00000000 through 0xFFFFFF9 Regular stream ID to identify the directory entry.
+Stream ID name Integer value Description REGSID 0x000000000 through 0xFFFFFF9 Regular stream ID to identify the directory entry.
 MAXREGSID 0xFFFFFFA Maximum regular stream ID.

-NOSTREAM 0xFFFFFFF Terminator or empty pointer.
+Stream ID name Integer value Description NOSTREAM 0xFFFFFFF Terminator or empty pointer.